BitcoinUnlimited/BitcoinCashSpecification/protocol/blockchain/cryptography/multisignature.md

 Note that the `checkbits` element is encoded as a byte array of length `floor((N + 7)/8)` (the shortest byte array that can hold N bits) and must have exactly M bits set to ensure that all signatures are checked against public keys.

-To know more about the Schnorr mode, see the [official specification](https://github.com/bitcoincashorg/bitcoincash.org/blob/master/spec/2019-11-15-schnorrmultisig.md).
+To know more about the Schnorr mode, see the [specification](https://github.com/bitcoincashorg/bitcoincash.org/blob/master/spec/2019-11-15-schnorrmultisig.md).

 ### Example